wbhager/Python-Practice/FirstAIAgent!/readme.md

-To-do: Get OpenAI API key, make calls to the model to make sure it works, start an n8n workflow and integrate it with Python
+To-do: Make calls to the model to make sure it works, start an n8n workflow and integrate it with Python